 Linux Mint can be a great option if you are just getting started with Linux.
 It is an ideal platform for those switching from Windows or Mac.
 Moreover, it has good support for various media formats, allowing us to play DVDs, videos, music, etc. You also get some amazing customization options.
 Cinnamon is most popular in the present day.
 However, you can also use the MATE or Xfce.

 3.)
 Elementary OS

-The Elementary OS is a very smartly designed Linux distros.
+The Elementary OS is a very smartly designed Linux distro.
 It is probably one of the best in terms of looks.
-The latest version of this OS is known as Loki; it has its own application installer user interface called AppCenter.
+The latest version of this OS is Loki; it has its own application installer user interface called AppCenter.